 But the best bit is you don't have to wait by your mailbox for your copy of Blackwork for Beginners to arrive.
-You will be able to download it and get started straight away.
+You can download it and get started straight away.

 But stop!
 Check out what others have said about the book.

-Jean, above, was one of the first people I taught how to do blackwork.
+Jean, above, was one of the first people I taught how to stitch blackwork.
 She was the leader of a women's craft group that met about 15 miles from my home.